 A comparison of the existing and developed condition peak flows for the rail camp site indicated that the 100 year ARI storm event resulted in the greatest increase in peak discharge.
-The results of the preliminary onsite detention analysis indicate that detention storage volume of approximately 3305m3 will be required to detain the increase in the 100 year ARI discharge and maintain the equivalent pre-developed 100 year ARI peak flow discharging off site.
+The results of the preliminary onsite detention analysis indicate that a minimum detention storage volume of approximately 1905m3 for catchment A and 650 m3 catchment B will be required to detain the increase in the 100 year ARI discharge and maintain the equivalent pre-developed 100 year ARI peak flow discharging off site.

 It should be noted that the volume outlined may be subject to change if the final catchment areas differ from those adopted for this assessment.
-The stage storage characteristics and outlet configuration of the detention basin will be verified as part of the detailed design of the civil works for rail camp 1.
+The stage storage characteristics and outlet configuration of the detention basin will be verified as part of the detailed design of the civil works for rail camp 3.

-It is proposed to incorporate the stormwater detention and treatment into one common basin.
-A comparison of the total storage volumes required for sediment retention, as outlined in Section 5 of this report, and for on-site detention has indicated that the volume required for on-site detention is more critical.
-Therefore the total storage volume adopted for the rail camp 1 stormwater treatment and detention basin is a minimum of 3305m3.
-Refer to Cardno drawing number 7508/90/08/-1.02 for the indicative layout and configuration of the stormwater treatment and detention basin for rail construction camp 1.
+It is proposed to incorporate the stormwater detention and treatment into one common basin for each catchment.
+A comparison of the total storage volumes required for sediment retention, as outlined in Section 5 of this report, and for on-site stormwater detention has indicated that the volume required for on-site stormwater detention is more critical.
+Therefore the total storage volume adopted for the rail camp 3 stormwater treatment and detention basin A is a minimum of 1905m3 and basin B is a minimum of 650m3.
+Refer to Cardno drawing number 7508/90/08/-3.02 for the indicative layout and configuration of the stormwater treatment and detention basins for rail construction camp 3.

 In accordance with Section 5.11 of QUDM it is recommended that any ponding within the basin should be limited to 1.2 metres at the deepest point above the basin invert.
-For deeper basins, suitable safety provisions such as refuge mounds within large basins, fences and warning signs should be provided.
+For deeper basins, suitable safety provisions (such as refuge mounds within large basins, fences and warning signs) should be provided.